-The special configuration of the filters and the way they interact makes SoundBrigade a new and unique filter.
+The special configuration of the filters and the way they interact make SoundBrigade a new and unique effect.

 Tame – A track contains a frequency band which stands up too strong but an EQ isn’t the way to go.
 The action of the filters tames its level, while being transparent and preserving dynamics.

 Control – Some tracks may require to get a fuller spectrum, not only by taming peaks but also by “upward” compressing components.

 Wakeup – To be used on dull tracks, where dynamics are too compressed, or the spectrum is flat.
 Also interesting for experimenting.
 High peaks get higher, low valleys get lower.

 Rotate – No EQ action, no modifications of the spectrum, just phase rotation.
 The more the filters are focused on a narrow range, the stronger their action.
 So called “dispersion” (makes “tac” sound “twack”), in a different way.
 Try it on strong peaks, as a de-esser, on pops and more.

 Note: Only Center and Range controls affect the “Rotate” Mission.

 Master – Like Tame but filters’ parameters have a strong frequency dependence, suitable for a mix.

 NEW in v.2 – Dry-out.
 No thresholds, dries-out tails from the sound in the selected frequency range.
 Too much reverb somewhere?
 This could be magic.

 NEW in v.2 – De-snap.
 No thresholds, tames peaks in the selected frequency range.
 Some frequencies are too dynamic?
 Set and go.